nanocosmos/documentation/docs/cloud/cloud_introduction.md

 Both are based on a basic URL e.g. *rtmp://bintu-stream.nanocosmos.de/live* and a stream name e.g. *XXXX-YYYY*.

-You can use any live encoder, like [OBS](https://www.nanocosmos.net/blog/how-to-use-obs-for-low-latency-live-encoding-to-nanostream-cloud/) or [Osprey Talon](https://www.nanocosmos.net/blog/osprey-talon-and-nanostream-cloud/) or simply start streaming directly from your browser with the [nanoStream Webcaster](/docs/webrtc/nanostream_webrtc_getting_started).
+You can use any live encoder, like [OBS](https://www.nanocosmos.net/blog/how-to-use-obs-for-low-latency-live-encoding-to-nanostream-cloud/) or [Osprey Talon](https://www.nanocosmos.net/blog/osprey-talon-and-nanostream-cloud/) or simply start streaming directly from your browser with the nanoStream Webcaster.
+Find detailed instructions [here](/docs/dashboard/start_streaming).

 :::tip Example Stream
 Example stream ID: **1dec3bbc-758b-4879-a202-7ae877d511ba**